It’s not what you produce as you write that’s important; it’s who you become as you write that’s important.

 Why a Journal for Expressive Writing?

 Expressing our emotions through writing can help us make sense of our lives.
 It can ground us.
 It can help us manage our emotions and it can help us make room for grief, empathy, gratitude, joy, forgiveness, and hope.
-Shifting and opening ourselves up to new perspectives and narratives, expressive writing can help support our healing process and illuminate unawaken parts of us.
+Shifting and opening ourselves up to new perspectives and narratives, expressive writing can help support our healing process and illuminate un-awakened parts of us.
 It can shift our mindset and help us feel more connected to others.
 Self-inquiry through expressive writing is powerful!

 What is Expressive Writing?

-Expressive writing—also called emotional writing—is the process of writing about personal and emotional events without regard to form, structure, spelling, grammar, or punctuation.
-Essentially, it is free-writing, often inspired by a prompt, poem, or piece of literature.
-As Natalie Goldberg describes in her book Writing Down the Bones, it is the act of keeping the pen moving without judgment or editing, writing until we get to the subconscious parts of ourselves.
+Essentially, expressive writing is free-writing, often inspired by a prompt, poem, or piece of literature.
+It is the act of keeping the pen moving without judgment or editing, writing until we get to the subconscious parts of ourselves.
+It is a simple, yet effective tool for self-exploration, introspection, problem-solving, and strengthening one's self-knowledge and self-esteem.

-The magnificence of expressive writing is that it’s accessible to anyone, anywhere, at any time, and its many personal and collective benefits are profound.
-For the past 30 years, psychologist James W. Pennebaker has been at the forefront of expressive writing research.
-He and others have conducted hundreds of studies illustrating the positive health effects of expressive writing on physical and mental well-being—from enhanced immune system, better sleep habits, increased work efficiency, and fewer trips to the doctor to better memory, more meaningful connections, and improved symptoms of asthma and rheumatoid arthritis (to name just a few!).
-In fact, reviews of the research suggest that expressive writing is a “major medical advance,” improving the state of mind of people with cancer, Parkinson’s disease, childhood sexual abuse, postpartum depression, PTSD among war veterans, and more.
-Often writing for just 15-20 minutes per day for four consecutive days, the beauty of expressive writing is that there is no right or wrong way to do it!
+Simultaneously, in the 1980s, psychologist and Professor of Psychology at the University of Texas, James W. Pennebaker pioneered the positive therapeutic effects of writing about difficult or traumatic experiences on physical and psychological health.
+For the past 40 years, Pennebaker and others have conducted hundreds of studies illustrating the positive health effects of his expressive writing protocol (writing 15-20 minutes per day for several consecutive days) on physical and mental well-being—from reducing stress, strengthening the immune system, better sleep, increased work efficiency, decreased ruminations, better memory, better cognitive performance, more meaningful connections, fewer trips to the doctor, improved symptoms of asthma and rheumatoid arthritis, and healing trauma (to name just a few!).
+In fact, reviews of his research suggest that expressive writing is a “major medical advance,” improving the state of mind of people with cancer, Parkinson’s disease, childhood sexual abuse, postpartum depression, PTSD among war veterans, and more.

 • • •